 Teaching and Learning

 Pupils are taught following a communicative approach and use of the target language is a high priority in lessons.
-They enjoy the benefits of state of the art resources in a relatively new languages facility that includes interactive whiteboards and projectors in every classroom, two computer suites and additional opportunities for individual language practice with our experienced language assistant at KS4 and 5.
+They enjoy the benefits of state of the art resources in a newly refurbished languages facility that includes projectors in every classroom equipped with Apple TV, access to class sets of iPads and additional opportunities for individual language practice with our experienced language assistant at KS4 and 5.
 The four skill areas of listening, speaking, reading and writing are developed through a variety of interactive tasks and pupils are encouraged to use revision websites at home for further independent practice.

 Exchanges and Trips